-Join Evan Sutton for an in-depth discussion in this video Loading and routing MIDI in KONTAKT, part of Advanced Instrumentation and Sound Design with KONTAKT.
+Join Evan Sutton for an in-depth discussion in this video Loading and routing MIDI in KONTAKT, part of KONTAKT: Advanced Instrumentation and Sound Design.

 - I've instantiated KONTAKT in Logic and on the left-hand side we can see our browser.
 If you're not seeing the browse window, just hit this little Manila folder up at the top.
 Now we have a bunch of different tabs.
 Our files tab is where we can just see our computer system that we're working on with all of our different hard drives, and then we have our libraries.
 The libraries is where we're gonna find all of the different factory materials that came with KONTAKT from NI.
 Now a lot of these are extras that were added on too that come with Native Instruments Complete, the Ultimate Collection and so forth.